-As a student who prefers to wander the streets of sculptural Temple and walk aimlessly in the South Bank Centre instead of polishing the sentences of her dissertation, I often encounter rapture: People losing themselves in the beauty of symphonies, brush strokes and moulds of cement and plaster.
-It's the same kind of awe and reverence that I am filled with in front fashion.
-It encapsulates the art of disguising, revealing and dissimulating; all into one.
+As a student who prefers to wander the streets of sculptural Temple and walk aimlessly in the South Bank Centre instead of polishing the sentences of her dissertation, I often encounter rapture.
+People losing themselves in the beauty of street symphonies, brush strokes and moulds of cement and plaster.
+It's the same kind of awe and reverence that I am filled with in front of fashion; It encapsulates the art of disguising, revealing and dissimulating; all into one.

-More importantly, and perhaps selfishly, fashion is intricately woven into the fabric of my childhood (pun totally intended).
-Like half the kids of the developing/developed world, I loved to dress up in my parents’ clothes.
-Whilst I delved into my imagination to embody different personas (Mrs Thompson the school teacher, Mr Chung the shopkeeper or sometimes, simply Madonna), lipstick left trails onto walls and heels clip-clopped on the floor to the joy of the neighbours living on the first floor.
+More importantly, and perhaps selfishly, fashion is intricately woven into the fabric of my childhood (pun intended).
+Like half the kids of the developing/developed world, I loved to dress up in my parents' clothes.
+While I delved into my imagination to embody different personas (Mrs Thompson the school teacher, Mr Chung the shopkeeper or sometimes, simply Madonna), lipstick left trails onto walls and heels clip-clopped on the floor to the joy of the neighbours living on the first floor.
 I tripped and fell a few times, cried over bruises and got scolded more often than not.
 Those were the fun days.
 My sister was a more-than-willing participant in my ludic (and ludicrous) games.
-After hours of face painting and wardrobe ransacking, what would usually ensue was a “look at me” high-pitch musical until one of us would finally give up and concede to admire the outfit of the other.
-“Oh my, Mrs Thompson!
-Your skirt is beeeautiful,” my sister would distractedly say whilst adjusting the pleats of her own dress.
-I'd revel in the compliments and my incentive to find excessive and outrageous looks for Mrs Thompson would be thus fuelled.
+After hours of face painting and wardrobe ransacking, what would usually ensue was a "look at me" high-pitch musical until one of us would finally give up and concede to admire the outfit of the other.
+"Oh my, Mrs Thompson!
+Your skirt is beeeautiful," my sister would distractedly say while adjusting the pleats of her own dress.
+I'd revel in the compliments, and find a renewed incentive to create excessive and outrageous looks for Mrs Thompson.

-Sometimes, I wish I had told 'almond-eyes' why I was ‘that type of girl’, but my meanderings had, like most times, been lost in a ghost of a smile on that day.
-Perhaps it was never meant to be explained when he started speaking in a language that I couldn’t understand in the first place.
+Sometimes, I wish I had told all the 'almond-eyes' out there why I was 'that type of girl', but perhaps it was never meant to be explained when he started speaking in a language that I couldn't understand in the first place.
 At least, fashion was a language that did not require the tediousness of conversation.